BenyT/AUForms/README.md

 - Also you can run sample projects under AUForms/Examples to experience

 ##Usage
-I'm working on detailed documentation..
+I'm working on detailed documentation : [AUForms wiki](https://github.com/aniluyg/AUForms/wiki)

 ##Supported Versions
 - Swift 1.2 for now